thuntran/costofliving/README.md

 ```

 `gross_salary()` is used as a helper function that calculates the annual
 gross salary of a single person earning minimum wage.
-It is mainly to
+It the
-aid the functionality of other functions:
+functionality of other functions:

 ``` r
 gross_salary("CA")